 I have been using Strobe Cream as a base for my make-up and have found that it gives a very soft, beautiful glow to the skin.
 You can also use Strobe Cream underneath or on top of make-up in specific sections to highlight your cheekbones, cupid’s bow, browbones and anywhere else.

 I really love both products that I purchased and have been enjoying using them so much.
-Let me know if you would like to see more detailed posts on these two products!
+Let me know if you would like to see more detailed posts on the MAC Prolong Wear Foundation too!

 Summary Thoughts on the Event